top of page

 In traditional folk medicine, Common Mallow has been a versatile remedy.
 It was once considered a 'cure-all' in Medieval herbal medicine, addressing conditions from stomach ache to problems during childbirth.
 Medicinally, it has been used as a laxative, liver cleanser, treatment for blood poisoning, and remedy for urinary problems, rheumatism, heartburn, coughs, and cuts.
 The mucilaginous roots were especially valued for poultices and soothing ointments.

-Safety Notes - Mallow:
+Safety Notes for Mallow:

 Caution is advised regarding the seeds, as they may be poisonous if eaten in large quantities.